one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab01_DMA.md

 ## Exercise 6 - Install the Data Migration Assistant

-1. From  **SQLVM** or your local computer open a web browser.
+1. From  **SQLVM** or your local WIndows computer open a web browser.
 Search for, download,  and install the [Data Migration Assistant (DMA)](https://www.microsoft.com/download/details.aspx?id=53595) v5.0 or later using the defaults.
+If you are using a non-Windows computer, use an existing VM from a previous lab.
 2. On the Completed screen, check the box for **Launch Microsoft Data Migration Assistant** and click **Finish**.

 ## Exercise 7 - Assess the simulated on-premises database